nehu2821/Task_Manager_web_production/README.md

 - Task comments and activity log
 - JWT auth for the API for true mobile/SPA support
 - Drag-and-drop kanban board view

-## Author

-Built by Harnoor for the Ethara AI Software Engineer assessment.